totemo/watson/README.md

 The current selection is automatically changed when a new query result is received in chat, if you teleport to an ore deposit using "/w tp" or if you use the logging plugin's teleport-to-edit command (e.g. "/lb tp 1").

 Watson can move the cursor through consecutive edits that it has seen in query results, using configurable keys (they default to Alt+SCROLL_UP and Alt+SCROLL_DOWN).
-You can also teleport to the current cursor using a configurable key (which defaults to Alt+MOUSE_LEFT).
+You can also teleport to the current cursor position using a configurable key (which defaults to Alt+MOUSE_LEFT).

 ### Viewing Ore Deposits